danthegoodman1/SQLGateway/README.md

 Use HTTP Keep-Alive to keep connections warm for Lambda-like environments, but don’t risk overloading the DB with new connections or leaving tons of resource-intensive DB sessions idle.

 ### Database Throttling Under Load

 With a finite number of pool connections, you prevent uncapped load from hitting your database directly.
-Take down SQLGateway before taking down your DB.

 ## /query endpoint